Final report for SNE21-014-WV

 - Poultry egg production skills;

-- Agritourism skills; and
+- Agritourism and direct marketing skills;

-- Field vegetable production skills.
+- Field vegetable production skills;

 Performance Target Outcomes